warmthengine/warmth-engine-observatory/WE-GSI-CALCULATION-001.md

 This calculation document provides complete transparency into WE GSI methodology.
 All dimensional scores represent analytical judgement based on observable signal characteristics and APMF framework principles.
 Alternative scorings are possible; we document our reasoning to enable critique and refinement over time.

-The calibration adjustment (72% → 55%) for this first assessment reflects methodological conservatism.
-Future assessments will apply raw calculations without adjustment, allowing the index to find its natural equilibrium through signal accumulation.
+The WE GSI displays the raw calculated value (72%) without adjustment.
+With only 4 signals, early-stage volatility is expected—each new signal can shift the index by approximately 10-15 percentage points.
+The index will stabilize as the signal archive grows beyond 20-30 signals, allowing natural equilibrium discovery through data accumulation rather than methodological calibration.